Best Budget Infant Car Seats 2025, Tested & Reviewed

 Safety

 We want to be clear that all of the car seats on this list, and all of the car seats sold legally in the U.S. conform to the very same government (NHTSA) safety standards.
 Some do have some extra safety features.
-Realizing that a proper installation is the most important safety feature of all, our top-rated Snugride Snuglock car seat includes the awesome belt lock-off base that makes installation easy and successful.
+Realizing that proper installation is the most important safety feature of all, our top-rated Snugride Snuglock car seat includes an awesome belt lock-off base that makes installation easy and successful.
 Other features, such as anti-rebound bars and load legs, however, are very unlikely to be found in a car seat under $125-150.

-To ensure the car seat is safe, never borrow or purchase a used car seat unless you are 100% certain it has not been in an accident, and is not close to expiring.
+To ensure the car seat is safe, never borrow or purchase a used car seat unless you are 100% certain it has not been in an accident and is not close to expiring.
 Once you pick a car seat, be sure to install it using the manufacturer's recommended configuration, installation methods (seat belt or LATCH), and recline.

 If you ever have any doubts, go to your local police or fire department and they will take the time to make sure you've done everything perfectly.
 Most towns have at least one Child Passenger Safety Technician (CPST) on staff.